 Rain Gardens are a great way to help make your yard more eco-friendly!
-Not only do they help reduce storm surge and flooding, but they also trap pollutants that get caught up in storm water run-off that flows off your yard.
+Not only do they help reduce storm surge and flooding, but they also trap pollutants that get caught up in stormwater run-off that flows off your yard.
 Rain gardens are NOT water gardens or wetlands.
 They are dry most of the time and only designed to hold water for 48 hours while it soaks into the ground.

-The benefits of a rain garden are numerous, but first we need to start by understanding why run-off is a problem.
+The benefits of a rain garden are numerous, but first, we need to start by understanding why run-off is a problem.
 When it rains on an impervious surface, like a roof, driveway, street or sidewalk, water cannot be absorbed, so it flows off these surfaces while collecting pollutants.
-These pollutants can range from dirt, fertilizers and other lawn chemicals to motor oil, garbage and even bacteria.
+These pollutants can range from dirt, fertilizers and other lawn chemicals to motor oil, garbage, and even bacteria.
 These pollutants all have different effects on waterways, but one thing they all have in common is that they don’t belong in the water.
 This contaminated water flows to municipal storm drains and the proceeds, untreated, into the nearest waterway.

 Polluted run-off, especially that which is contaminated with large amounts of nitrogen and phosphorus, can lead to unhealthy conditions in the water, including algal blooms.
-These excess nutrients facilitate algal blooms by fertilizing algae which grows very quickly.
+These excess nutrients facilitate algal blooms by fertilizing algae which grow very quickly.
 The algae reproduce at astonishing rates and begin to block sunlight that is needed by submerged aquatic vegetation.
 The aquatic plants supply oxygen to the water through photosynthesis, but this process cannot happen if the plants are not getting enough sunlight.
-The submerged vegetation begins to die as algae spreads across the surface of the water, reducing the amount of dissolved oxygen in the water.
+The submerged vegetation begins to die as algae spread across the surface of the water, reducing the amount of dissolved oxygen in the water.